Donovan Smith: Tampa Bay Buccaneers

 The Tampa Bay Buccaneers selected Smith in the second round with the 34th overall pick in the 2015 NFL draft.
 On June 1, 2015, the Buccaneers signed him to a four-year, $6.06 million contract with $4.37 million guaranteed and a signing bonus of $2.67 million.

 He entered his rookie season as the Buccaneers' starting left tackle.
 Smith started the Buccaneers' season-opening loss to the Tennessee Titans.
 He finished his rookie season starting all 16 regular season contests.
 He was named to the PFWA All-Rookie Team.

 Smith was named the starting left tackle again the following season under new head coach Dirk Koetter.
 In the 2016 season, he played in all 16 games and started 15.
 In the 2017 and 2018 seasons, he started all 16 games.

 On March 5, 2019, Smith signed a three-year, $41.5 million contract extension with the Buccaneers.

 Smith was placed on the reserve/COVID-19 list by the team on December 18, 2020, and activated on December 22.
 Smith played and started all four games in the Buccaneers' playoff run that resulted in the team winning Super Bowl LV.

 On March 25, 2021, Smith signed a two-year, $31.8 million contract extension with the Buccaneers through the 2023 season.

 On March 7, 2023, Buccaneers released Smith after eight seasons.

 Kansas City Chiefs

 Smith signed with the Kansas City Chiefs on May 4, 2023.
-In Smith's first season with the Chiefs, he helped them win Super Bowl LVIII against the San Francisco 49ers 25–22 to give Smith his second Super Bowl ring.
+In Smith's first and only season with the Chiefs, he helped them win Super Bowl LVIII against the San Francisco 49ers 25–22 to give Smith his second Super Bowl ring.

+After not playing in 2024 and 2025, Smith announced his retirement from professional football on April 26, 2026.